top of page

 It’s called pruning.

-This is what Scripture calls pruning—
+This is what Scripture shows us—

-when God lovingly removes what no longer bears fruit so that something greater can grow.
+God lovingly removes what no longer bears fruit

 Not to harm us—